JunghwanRo/log/README.md

 # To be DONE

-Implement drag in the air. \
+Check the training and parameters. \
 Implement water tank observation and use and charge of it. \
 Think about what is the best way to take into account the medium while calculating the forces. \
 Prepare 1 page slide for Jan.31st. \